 D is for Dude.
-My very patient, understanding, calming influence and partner of nearly thirteen years.
-He has some dodgey taste in music and never comes out of a supermarket with just the things he went in for, this always makes me laugh!
+My very patient, understanding, calming influence and partner of over fourteen years.
+He has some dodgy taste in music and never comes out of a supermarket with just the things he went in for, this always makes me laugh!
 But we wander through Scotland making memories (someone pass me bucket) and there is no-one else I would rather go through life with.

 F is for filthy sense of humour.
 If there is a tone, I can usually lower it.
+I put that down to working for the Police as a civilian custody officer.
 Some would say that is not anything to be proud of but actually I like laughing and having fun, it’s all very harmless.

 G is for golf.
 I had ten golf lessons many, many years ago and have never done anything with it after that!
 Was it pointless?
-No I don’t think so, it distracted me from a rather messy break up at the time and possibly saved me from doing something stupid!
+No I don’t think so.
+It distracted me from a rather messy break up at the time.
 Fifteen plus years on and now living in Scotland I think I need to give it another whirl.
 Golf needs more women, don’t you think?

 H is for hugging trees.
 Yes I have been known to hug a tree.
 Yes I regularly place my hand on the bark to feel the tree’s energy.
 So what?
 There is something kinda special about touching something that has been alive longer than anything I have in the back of the pantry!
 Magnificent beings.
 Please hug a tree out on your next walk, I promise you will be glad you did.

 K is for kite.
-The Dude and I have a kite that has never actually been flown (in 12 years) but has been packed on to the parcel shelf of the car and been on many road trips with us!
+Dude and I have a kite that has never actually been flown (in 14 years) but has been packed on to the parcel shelf of the car and been on many road trips with us!
 Cornwall, Pembrokeshire coast, Lake District and all over Scotland.
-Infact, as I think about it now maybe I should set up an Instagram for it.
+In fact, as I think about it now maybe I should set up an Instagram for it.
 Joke!
 No particular reason it’s never been flown, it’s either too windy or we totally forget about it.

 L is for left handed.
 I am left handed.
 I don’t turn the paper all squint when I write nor can I cut fresh bread or cheese straight to save my life.
 I use my knife and fork as a right handed person does and during my golf lessons many moons ago I played right handed too!
 Go figure?